 Regardless, we had the live account being tracked.
 And the performance of the live account would serve as the performance proxy.

 Best Stock Strategy 2019 Performance Summary

 For the entire year of 2019, David Jaffee traded with two live accounts.
 The first account was his large, primary trading account.
 This account is what he uses to earn his income and pay his bills.

 The second account, the smaller account, would be the “official” account in which I would report the performance to my audience.
 I know that David was ultra motivated and really, really wanted to kick my ass.
 (His feelings were still hurt over not getting the original review)

 And so, 2019 came and went pretty fast.
 As we got closer to the end of the year, I knew that David was having a really good year in his large primary account.
-He self reported $1.3 million in profits — but I never verified this.
+He self-reported excellent profits — but I never verified this.
 Truthfully, I did not care.
 I only cared about the smaller account.

 However, I was very aware of the performance of the smaller account, and I followed this closely.

 On October 12, 2019, David Jaffee created a video and published it on YouTube.
 The title of the video was: Options Trading | 100%+ YTD Profit | 100% WIN RATE | NO LOSES | LIVE TRADING